 The State of the Art

-To express the common current idea on Alchemy, I feel compelled to use the canonical words of those who know this ancient discipline only through disparaging readings:
+To express the common current idea on Alchemy, I can’t avoid using the canonical words of those who know this ancient discipline only through disparaging readings:

 The complex of practical (metallurgical, pharmaceutical, etc.), philosophical and esoteric knowledge which, developed in the Arab world and Europe in the Middle Ages, advocated, among other things, the transmutability of base metals into gold; its end occurred at the end of the Renaissance, with the rise of the experimental method in the sciences and the decline of magical practices...